 As a data subject, you have a number of rights.
 You can:

 If you would like to exercise any of these rights, please contact Wendy Needham 01226 288676

 If you have a concern about the way we are collecting or using your personal data, we ask that you raise your concern with us in the

 What If You Do Not Provide Personal Data?

 You are under no statutory or contractual obligation to provide data to the school during the recruitment process.
 However, if you do not provide the information, the school may not be able to process your application properly or at all.

 Recruitment decisions are not based solely on automated decision-making.

 If you would like to discuss anything in this privacy notice, please contact:

 Wendy Needham email@example.com

-Completed applications forms must be emailed to Wendy Needham, Business Manager email@example.com no later than 12 noon on Friday 27th March and interviews will take place on Thursday 2nd April.
+Completed application forms should be emailed to Wendy Needham firstname.lastname@example.org no later than 12 noon on Monday 6th November.
+CVs will not be considered.